Fort Adams: Endicott period

-Battery Greene-Edgerton was named for General Nathanael Greene of the Revolutionary War and Lt.
-Colonel Wright P. Edgerton, a professor at West Point.
-Battery Reilly was named for Captain Henry J. Reilly, killed in the China Relief Expedition near Peking on 15 August 1900, who previously served at Fort Adams.
-Battery Talbot was named for Silas Talbot, an Army officer from Rhode Island in the Revolutionary War who later became a Navy officer and commanded USS Constitution 1799–1801.
+Battery Greene-Edgerton was named for Major General Nathanael Greene of the American Revolutionary War and Lieutenant Colonel Wright P. Edgerton, a professor at the United States Military Academy.
+Battery Reilly was named for Captain Henry J. Reilly, killed in the China Relief Expedition near Peking on 15 August 1900 during the Boxer Rebellion who previously served at Fort Adams.
+Battery Talbot was named for Silas Talbot, a U.S. Army officer from Rhode Island in the American Revolutionary War who later became a United States Navy officer and commanded the frigate USS Constitution from 1799 to 1801.
 Battery Bankhead was named for Brevet Major General James Bankhead, who served in the War of 1812, Second Seminole War, and Mexican–American War.
 Battery Belton was named for Francis S. Belton, who served in the War of 1812 and the Mexican–American War.